 Because this is a newly discovered virus, the current understanding of how it spreads is based on knowledge of other coronaviruses.
 As of now, it is believed to be spread from person to person via respiratory droplets that are formed when an infected person coughs or sneezes.
 These droplets can land in the eyes, mouth, or nose of another person or be inhaled into the lungs.

-Follow the CDC, WHO and credible medical sources for updates on the outbreak as more information is available, recommendations in this article may change as the COVID-19 situation evolves.
+Follow the CDC, WHO, your local Department of Health and credible medical sources for updates on the outbreak as more information is available, recommendations in this article may change as the COVID-19 situation evolves.

 Yes.
 According to Dr. Ernst Ward, Coronavirus disease is a highly infectious intestinal infection in dogs, especially puppies.
 Coronavirus is usually short-lived, but may cause considerable abdominal discomfort for a few days in infected dogs.
 The cause is a virus of the Coronaviridae family.
 The virus gets its name from the fact that when viewed from above under an electron microscope, the virus has a ring of projections that appear like a coronet, or a small crown made of ornaments fixed on a metal ring.
 Different coronaviruses cause infections in many species of animals and birds.
 Canine coronavirus does not affect people.”